Irish Army: The Emergency

 Ireland remained neutral during the Second World War, which was referred to as "The Emergency" by the Irish government.
 About 5,000 soldiers deserted and joined the British military.
 Those who returned in 1945 were summarily dismissed from the armed forces and disqualified from any form of state-funded employment for seven years.
-These soldiers later received an official amnesty and apology from the government of Ireland (on 7 May 2013).
+These soldiers received an official amnesty and apology from the government of Ireland on 7 May 2013.

 Despite the Irish stance of neutrality, the Army was greatly expanded during the war (with more recruited to reserve forces).
 At its peak, the army was made up of almost 41,000 personnel, with another 106,000 reservists.
 Upon the outbreak of war two independent brigades were raised.
 During the so-called Phoney War period, numbers of men mobilised decreased.
 The Fall of France, however, saw a significant change in the government's attitude, and by early 1941 seven brigades were mobilised.
 On 9 May 1941, Minister for Defence Oscar Traynor approved the establishment of the 1st Division and 2nd Division, both of which encompassed six brigades, leaving the 5th Brigade to remain independent, as part of Curragh Command.
 This expansion was undertaken in the face of potential invasions from either the Allied or Axis powers (both of whom had drawn up contingency plans to invade Ireland).

 In the Christmas Raid of 1939, the remnants of the IRA stole a large quantity of the Irish Army's reserve ammunition from its dump at the Magazine Fort in Dublin's Phoenix Park.
 While this was seen as an embarrassment for the Irish Army, most of it was recovered.

 For the duration of the war, Ireland, while formally neutral, tacitly supported the Allies in several ways.
 For example, the Donegal Corridor allowed British military aircraft based in County Fermanagh to fly through Irish airspace to the Atlantic, thereby greatly increasing their operational range.
 G2, the Army's intelligence section, played a role in the detection and arrest of German spies, such as Hermann Görtz.